BettercareHealth/bettercare/adult-hiv/test-4.md

 	*	Peripheral neuropathy
 	*	Nevirapine sensitivity
 	*	Pancreatitis
-18. Lipdystrophy with abdominal obesity is a recognised side effect of:
+18. Lipodystrophy with abdominal obesity is a recognised side effect of:
 	*	Co-trimoxazole
 	*	‘Non-nucs’
 	*	‘PIs’